takram-design-engineering/three-geospatial/packages/clouds/README.md

 accuratePhaseFunction: boolean = false
 ```

 Whether to use a [numerically-fitted Mie phase function](https://research.nvidia.com/labs/rtr/approximate-mie/) for large particles (d = 10 μm) instead of the dual-lobe Henyey-Greenstein phase function.
-However, it won’t be plausible without a more precise computation of multiple scattering.
+However, it won't be plausible without a more precise computation of multiple scattering.

 #### clouds.maxIterationCount